AdobeDocs/experience-platform.en/help/edge/identity/first-party-device-ids.md

 First-party cookies are most effective when they are set using a customer-owned server that leverages a DNS A-record as opposed to a DNS CNAME.
 Using first-party device IDs,  you can set your own device IDs in cookies using DNS A-records.
 These IDs can then be sent to Adobe and used as seeds to generate ECIDs that will continue to be the primary identifiers in Adobe Experience Cloud applications.

-If you are using [third-party data collection](./overview.md#third-party), the FPID must be included in the `identityMap`.
+To send an FPID for a website visitor to the Platform Edge Network, you must include the FPID in the `identityMap` for that visitor.
 See the section later in this document on [using FPIDs in `identityMap`](#identityMap) for more information.

-If you are using [first-party data collection](./overview.md#first-party), you can specify a cookie name in the datastream configuration that informs the Edge Network where the FPID cookie is located.

 ## ID formatting requirements